 Meeting Organizers: Prof. Ellen Zweibel (University of Wisconsin, Madison), Prof. Edward Thomas (Auburn University), Prof. Jorge Rocca (Colorado State University)

 The NSF/DOE Partnership in Basic Plasma Science and Engineering is one of the longest running inter-agency partnerships in the federal government.
 For 20 years, the Partnership has supported fundamental research in plasma science and engineering covering a diverse range of scientific topics spanning experiment, theory, and computation.
-Now beginning its 21st year, this workshop is being organized to celebrate the accomplishments and impact of the Partnership and to discuss its future.
+Now beginning its 21st year, this workshop was organized to celebrate the accomplishments and impact of the Partnership and to discuss its future.

 Because of space limitations, participation in the Workshop was by invitation only.
 Invitations were extended to all who have been Principal Investigators on Partnership-funded awards.